saimihirj/Graduate-Admissions-Prediction/README.md

 ##### Dataset: Graduate Admissions Dataset
 ##### Source: Kaggle
 ##### Metrics: 500 rows, 9 columns
-##### About: The graduate studies dataset is a dataset which describes the probability of selections for Indian students dependent on the following parameters below.
+##### About: The graduate studies dataset is a dataset which describes the probability of selections for Indian students dependending on the following parameters.
 ##### Parameters: The parameters include:
     1. GRE Score (out of 340)
     2. TOEFL Score (out of 120)